Matty-El/urban-attiva/README.md

 ## Deployment

-Github has been used for hosting the website repository and Gitpod as the IDE.
+GitHub has been used for hosting the Urban Attiva website repository and the Gitpod used as the IDE.

-A Code Institute template was used for the initial creation of this repository which can be found [here](https://github.com/Code-Institute-Org/gitpod-full-template).
+The Code Institute template was used for the initial creation of the repository which can be found on Github [here](https://github.com/Code-Institute-Org/gitpod-full-template).

-To use this template to create a similar project simply click 'Use Template' at the top of the repository.
-You will be directed to name your own repositry using this template.
-Once named, you can decide whether to make the 'repo' public or private, my version is public.
-Then select 'Create Repository'.
+To use this template click 'Use Template' at the top of the repository, name the repository, decide on whether the repository should be public or private, and then click 'Create Repository'.
+From the repository that has just been created select the green Gigtpod button and a workspace for your project will be created.
-The 'repo' should then open and you can begin working on it by selecting the green GitPod button on the top right of the repo.
-The GitPod button will open your workspace.

 ### Deployment via Heroku

 1. Go to [Heroku.com](https://id.heroku.com/login) and login or create and account.
-2. Your dashboard should open and there will be a 'New' button on the top-right of the screen, select this.
+2. On your personal there is a 'New' button on the top-right of the screen - click this button and select 'Create new app'.
-3. Select 'Create New App' from the buttons drop down menu
-4. Add your app name (it must be unique, lowercase with a dash used instead of spaces)
+3. Enter your app name - it must be unique, lowercase and dashes instead of spaces.
-5. Select the region closest to you and click create app
+4. Select the region closest to you and click 'Create app'.
-6. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names
+5. Install 'dj_database_url' and 'psycopg2' via the CLI using the pip3 install prefixed to the module names
 >* pip3 install dj_database_url
 >* pip3 install psycopg2
-7. Login to Heroku via the CLI
+6. Login to Heroku via the CLI using your Heroku credentials
->* 'heoku login -i'
+>* 'heroku login -i'
-8. Run migration on the Heroku Postgres -
+7. Run migration on the Heroku Postgres -
 >* 'heroku run python manage.py migrate'
-9. Create a new super user for this deployed version
+8. Create a new super user for this deployed version
+>* 'heroku python manage.py migrate'
-10. Install 'gunicorn' and then freeze to your requirments.txt
+9. Install 'gunicorn' and then freeze to your requirments.txt
-11. Create the 'Procfile' note the capital 'P' and add :
+10. Create the 'Procfile' note the capital 'P' and add :

 >* web: gunicorn `your-app-name`.wsgi:application

-12. Disable Heroku from collecting static files -
+11. Disable Heroku from collecting static files -
 >* 'heroku config:set DISABLE_COLLECTSTATIC=1 --app `your-app-name`
+or enter key DISABLE_COLLECTSTATIC and value 1 in your Heroku app settings config vars
-13. Add the host name to your settings.py file, under ALLOWED_HOSTS
+12. Add the host name to your settings.py file, under ALLOWED_HOSTS
 >* ALLOWED_HOSTS = ['`you-app-name`.herokuapp.com', 'localhost']
-14. To set the environment variables open the settings tab and select 'Reveal Config Vars'
+13. To set the environment variables open the Heroku app settings tab and select 'Reveal Config Vars'
-15. Add the following variable keys and the values you have chosen :
+14. Add the following variable keys and the values you have included in your django app settings file:
     - AWS_ACCESS_KEY_ID
     - AWS_SECRET_ACCESS_KEY
     - DATABASE_URL